 We Hosted 15 Corporate Strategy Leaders from the F500 and This is What They Had to Say

-A few weeks ago, we hosted our first Strategy Leaders’ Breakfast in Boston where 15 senior strategy executives from the F500 in corporate strategy and internal consulting roles networked and shared the challenges their teams face across industries.
+We hosted a Strategy Leaders’ Breakfast in Boston where 15 senior strategy executives from the F500 in corporate strategy and internal consulting roles networked and shared the challenges their teams face across industries.
 The intimate environment allowed each guest to openly discuss the challenges, best practices, pain points, and opportunities facing their teams.

 The biggest takeaways surrounded the various structures teams use to organize themselves.
 There are four primary ways that strategy teams are structured:

 - portfolio managers

 - a special support team for the CEO, or

 Portfolio managers are housed under the finance function and work in conjunction with the finance team.
 They tend to be large, diversified groups that have limited synergies and are mostly tasked with determining which businesses to invest in.
 Major conglomerates typically have teams that follow this model.
 According to the group, roughly 10% of teams use this model.

 A standard internal consulting team supports other teams under a service agreement within the company.
 Similar to working with a top-tier strategy consulting firm, this group will receive a project, run with it for a few weeks, and come up with a solution.
 The work request and deliverable will be billed back to the relevant business units.
 Approximately 25% of groups use this model.

 A special support team is often led by the Chief of Staff and is responsible for providing the CEO with suggestions for projects or themes to pursue as a business.
 While it’s argued that family-owned businesses lean towards this model, it’s also common among industrial companies.
 An estimated 20% of teams use this model.